Truffle Keys and Lists

 Here is a link to a Key to the Genera of Hypogeous Ascomycetes by Drs.
 James Trappe & Michael Castellano.
 At the beginning it also has a key to assist in separating Ascomycetes from Basidiomycetes.
 You can also download an MS Word version of this key here.

 Here is a link to a Key to the Genera of Hypogeous Basidiomycetes by Dr. Steve Miller of the University of Wyoming.
-You can also download a PDF of this key from Dr. Miller's website.
+You can also download a PDF of this key.

 Both of these keys are designed so as not to require a microscope.
 They both have lots of great information in their introductions, including explanations of what technical terminology is necessarily used.
 They are only designed to identify a truffle to the genus (group) level.
 In most cases, positive identification of a truffle to species level requires a microscope, a fair amount of technical expertise, and a lot of practice!